tlantermarketing/tbb-hugo/site/content/post/how-to-roast-better-coffee-at-home-9-must-try-tips-for-beginners.md

 title: How To Roast Better Coffee At Home (9 Must-Try Tips For Beginners)
 slug: roast-better-coffee-at-home
 date: 2020-12-06T23:49:51.355Z
-description: Struggling to get consistently good roasts?
-After ruining my fair share, here are some hard-earned (and totally beginner-friendly) tips to try today.
-image: img/home-coffee-roaster.jpg
----
+description: >-
   Who doesn’t love having plenty of fresh-roasted coffee on hand?

   Even better is when it’s your own handiwork.

   Home coffee roasting is a fun and approachable hobby.
 It’s free or cheap to start, and can be extremely cost-effective in the long run.

   Think of it as a craft.
 You can make *something* right away, then with observation and practice, you can make something *excellent*.

   But if you’re new to home coffee roasting, then what exactly should you be observing and practicing?

   Here are my top nine tips to roast better coffee, sooner.
+image: img/home-coffee-roaster.jpg
+---
 ## Keep a roast log

 The coffee you drink is the sum of many little decisions by you, the roaster.